sophiaandtbacka/cart253/topics/mod jam/mod jam/planning.md

 ## Breaking it Down
 Basic things to do in title screen:
-- rolling narration text/instruction text
+- Rolling narration text/instruction text
-- visuals
+- Visuals
-- start button
+- Start button

 Basic things to do in game screen:
 - Draw the different frog appearances